Why do you save and plant trees instead of doing something else?

-Most people are aware that planting trees is an excellent way to support the environment.
+Most people are aware that saving and planting trees is an excellent way to support the environment.
 In fact, they are the most efficient consumers of carbon dioxide on the planet.

 Each and every year, one acre of trees absorbs six tons of carbon dioxide from the environment.

 Furthermore, they help to fight against climate change, reignite natural water cycles, mitigate the spread of deserts, and revitalize "unusable" areas into fertile farmlands and woods.